UPDATE: À la Recherche des Travaux Préparatoires: An Approach to Researching the Drafting History of International Agreements

 The very first right specified in the International Covenant on Civil and Political Rights is in Article 1(1), first sentence: "All peoples have the right of self-determination."
 The researcher will learn from the travaux préparatoires that the proposal to include peoples' right of self-determination in the Covenant sparked a sharp controversy.
 Was this a political principle or a legal right?
 Three contending schools of thought formed.
 The debate covered a span of years in the drafting of the Covenant.
 A working party to deal with the question was convened.
 It made its report, recommending the inclusion of the right of self-determination.
 In the end, we know what happened, but if it were not for consulting the travaux préparatoires the researcher would have no inkling of the struggle that preceded the adoption of Article 1(1), first sentence of the Covenant.

-The dual significance of travaux préparatoires having been established, the question naturally arises (especially for law librarians), “How do you find these things?”
+As the dual significance of travaux préparatoires has been established, the question naturally arises (especially for law librarians), "How do you find these things?"
 The answer to this question is multifaceted.
 It turns out that travaux préparatoires come in a variety of guises.
 The search for travaux préparatoires can range from quite easy at one end of the scale to impossible at the other end.
-The World Wide Web has made a remarkable difference, but the Web is not a universal antidote to the difficulties of tracking down travaux préparatoires .
+The World Wide Web has made a remarkable difference, but the Web is not a universal antidote to the difficulties of tracking down travaux préparatoires.

 I have produced a set of models of publication of travaux préparatoires that helps to clarify the situation for anyone who is about to embark on a search for them: